primus/primus/README.md

 ### Before Starting

-If you deploy your application behind a reverse proxy (Nginx, HAProxy, etc.) you might need to add WebSocket specific settings to it's configuration files.
-If you intent to use WebSockets please ensure that these settings have been added.
+If you deploy your application behind a reverse proxy (Nginx, HAProxy, etc.) you might need to add WebSocket specific settings to its configuration files.
+If you intend to use WebSockets, please ensure that these settings have been added.
 There are some example configuration files available in the [observing/balancerbattle](https://github.com/observing/balancerbattle) repository.